 Player student scholarships for Rams, Huskies, Thunder, Hilltops, Riot, and Valkyries.

 Amateur football players are interviewed and asked to provide insight to how football has impacted them, the lessons they’ve learnt through playing amateur football, and other topics involving the power of football.

 The Club continues to focus on grassroots football.
 Most notably is flag football leagues in Saskatoon and Regina, the Northern Sask Football Jamboree in La Ronge, and Pass, Punt, Kick.

-Programs such as the Northern Sask Football League work to ensure that all financial barriers are removed to maximize the number of kids who can participate, and it is a co-ed League meaning both males and females can play.
-The continued growth of these northern communities ensures more youth are active, giving them a hobby which would help avoid unhealthy decisions, and allow kids to stay active in their own communities rather than having to travel in certain circumstances long distances to be able to participate in football
+Programs such as the Northern Saskatchewan Football League work to ensure that all financial barriers are removed to maximize the number of kids who can participate, and it is a co-ed League meaning both males and females can play.
+The continued growth of these Northern communities ensures more youth are active, giving them a hobby which would help avoid unhealthy decisions, and allow kids to stay active in their own communities rather than having to travel in certain circumstances long distances to be able to participate in football.

 Grow The Game

 Introduces the game of football to non-traditional football demographics.
 This program kicked off with a flagship event at Mosaic Stadium where all students at the five North Central Regina schools were invited to come learn football and meet their Rider heroes.
 This program is destined to expand across the province towards Indigenous youth, new Canadians, and women and girls.

 Funds are donated each year to minor football capital projects across the province.
 Projects such as lockers, sound systems, benches, etc.